jigx-com/jigx-docs-examples/docs/Components/list/stage.md

----
-title: stage
+# stage
-slug: _6vp-stage
-description: Learn how to implement a versatile component for items with left and right elements.
-This document offers customization options for icons and actions, along with practical code snippets and examples.
-Discover how to integrate the component with both stati
-createdAt: Thu Jun 09 2022 19:58:34 GMT+0000 (Coordinated Universal Time)
-updatedAt: Mon Aug 05 2024 13:21:50 GMT+0000 (Coordinated Universal Time)
----

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 A stage is a primary container for displaying various UI components on the left and right, typically showing a start-and-end concept.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/yWymE6Po4TH-JLyB7xKK2_cc-list-stage.png" size="88" position="center" caption="Stage in a list" alt="Stage in a list"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/yWymE6Po4TH-JLyB7xKK2_cc-list-stage.png" size="88" position="center" caption="Stage in a list" alt="Stage in a list" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/yWymE6Po4TH-JLyB7xKK2_cc-list-stage.png" width="800" height="531" darkWidth="800" darkHeight="531"}
 :::
 ::::

 ## Configuration options

-Some properties are common to all components, see [Common component properties](docId:LLnTD-rxe8FmH7WpC5cZb) for a list and their configuration options.
+Some properties are common to all components, see [Common component properties]() for a list and their configuration options.

 | **Core structure** |                                                                   |
 | ------------------ | ----------------------------------------------------------------- |